youfucha/peatio/docs/architecture.md

  * Kubernetes cluster deployed using Kite
  * MySQL 5.7 Highly available (RDS / Cloud SQL)
  * Blockchain services or nodes running in VM
- * RabbitMQ service running in the cluster or in VM
+ * Kafka service running in the cluster or in VM

 ## Component Description